How to carry a chihuahua and other dogs

 Figure 6.
 Another example of too much strain on the shoulder region.

 Figure 7.
-Lucky number 7 - this is the best way to carry a little dog.
-It is much better to create a platform with your arms - support the back and allow the front legs to be in a natural sitting or lying down position.
+Lucky number 7.
+This is the best way to carry a little dog.
+It's much better to create a platform with your arms - support the back and allow the front legs to be in a natural sitting or lying down position.

 Your dog is as old as his/her spine

-- Consider checking your dog’s minerals levels as muscles and the back often reflect deficiencies and toxicity
+- Consider checking your dog’s mineral levels.
+The muscles and back often reflect deficiencies and toxicity.

-- A well-nourished body has much greater capacity to recover.
-An all-natural, raw or cooked diet is preferred
+- A well-nourished body has a much greater capacity to recover.
+A natural raw or cooked diet is preferred.

-- Give your dog all natural essentials to ensure proper muscle function and muscle fibre regeneration.
-The body needs all building blogs to function properly and soil minerals and nutrients are severely depleted.
-As a result, the right supplements will make a huge difference your dogs ability to recover from injuries.
-Avoid cheap synthetic products
+- Give your dog all-natural essentials to ensure proper muscle function and muscle fiber regeneration.
+The body needs all the building blocks to function properly, and minerals and nutrients are severely depleted in our soil and food.
+The right supplements will make a huge difference in your dog's ability to recover from injuries.
+Avoid cheap synthetic products.

-- Take your dog for regular daily one to two-hour dog walks.
-The stronger your dog is, the less likely they will suffer from back pain
+- Take your dog for daily one to two-hour walks.
+The stronger your dog is, the less likely they will suffer from back pain.